 Approximately 1 mL of the methanol extract was filtered using a 0.45-micron syringe filter into an HPLC sample vial.
 The contents of an entire teabag were ground for homogeneity and weighed into a centrifuge tube.
 As before, 20 mL of methanol was added and the sample was vortexed and filtered as mentioned above.

-Once the CBD tea and coffee were brewed, the ground coffee and filter was left to dry.
+Once the CBD tea and coffee were brewed, the ground coffee and filter were left to dry.
 After brewing the tea, the contents were removed from the teabag and allowed to dry.
 The teabag was also retained and allowed to dry.
 Once dry, the tea was ground as before.
 The ground coffee and tea were then extracted as mentioned above to see if any cannabinoids remained on the product after brewing.

 Results of brewing CBD Coffee and CBD Tea: